Kos : 3-Island Wooden Ship Cruise w/ Lunch on Captain Hook

 Kos : 3-Island Wooden Ship Cruise w/ Lunch on Captain Hook - The Downsides and Considerations

-While many guests rave about the trip, some mention that seating on the top deck can be less comfortable—harder seats or exposure to the sun might be an issue for sensitive travelers or those with back problems.
+While many guests love the trip, some mention that seating on the top deck can be less comfortable—harder seats or exposure to the sun might be an issue for sensitive travelers or those with back problems.
 Bringing a towel or cushion could help.

 Also, the trip is not suitable for people over 70, likely due to the physical activity involved in swimming, jumping, and boarding.
 If you're seeking a luxurious, quiet experience, this lively, social boat tour might feel a bit busy or noisy for your taste.